 - to charge the same fees to intermediaries, e.g. retailers selling products on the company's behalf

-The issue is, price fixing leads to over-inflated prices and unfair treatment of consumers.
-It creates an unfair environment for customers, who end up paying more for lower quality goods and services.
+The issue is, price-fixing leads to over-inflated prices and unfair treatment of consumers.
+It creates an unfair environment for customers, who pay more for lower quality goods and services.

-If found guilt of price fixing, a company can face a fine of up to 10% of turnover.
+If found guilty of price-fixing, a company can face a fine of up to 10% of turnover.
 Individuals themselves can also receive personal files, director disqualification - or even jail time.

 The cases below show just how significant the financial penalty can be.

-Trod Ltd were fined £163,371 after admitting agreeing with its online competitor GB Posters not to undercut prices for posters and frames sold on Amazon marketplace.
+Trod admitted to agreeing with its online competitor, GB Posters, not to undercut prices for posters and frames sold on the Amazon marketplace.
 The two companies sold a range of sports and entertainment-branded merchandise between 2001 and 2015 and fixed prices using automated software.
 GB escaped fines after reporting the cartel to the CMA.

 Bathroom supplier Ultra Finishing Ltd were fined a whopping £826,000 by the CMA after admitting Resale Price Maintenance (RPM) between 2012 and 2014.
 Ultra threatened retailers with penalties if they sold products below the RRP, including ceasing supply, withdrawing their rights to use their images online, and charging them more for products.

 1. Be aware of anti-competitive risks

 Competition law applies to all businesses.
 Whether you're a small or large business in the online markets, sales, or brick-and-mortar outlets, you need to be aware of the risks.

 These risks include having competitors who are also your customers and contact you with competitors through work or social occasions, for example, when you cross paths at trade events and award ceremonies.
 If you have staff that regularly move between businesses in the same sector, this can also be a risk.